jonricaurte/karma-jade2js-preprocessor/README.md

     ],

     ngJade2JsPreprocessor: {
-      // strip this from the file path
-      stripPrefix: 'public/',

-      // prepend this to the
-      prependPrefix: 'served/',

-      // By default, Jade files are added to template cache with '.html' extension.
-      // Set this option to change it.
-      templateExtension: 'html',

-      // or define a custom transform function
-      cacheIdFromPath: function(filepath) {
-        return filepath.replace(/\.jade$/, '.html');
-      },

       // Support for jade locals to render at compile time
       locals: {
         foo: 'bar'
       },

-      // setting this option will create only a single module that contains templates
-      // from all the files, so you can load them all with module('foo')
-      moduleName: 'foo',

       // Jade compiler options.
 For a list of possible options, consult Jade documentation.
       jadeOptions: {
         doctype: 'xml'